-Hardening off plants is the process of acclimating your plants to new conditions other than indoors or the greenhouse they came from.
-Your new seedlings and plants are delicate and can quickly be harmed when put outside to face the elements.
-Wind, drastic changing temperatures, sun and rain, can cause your plants to be shocked and potentially stunt their growth.
+Hardening off plants is the process of acclimating your plants to the outside conditions from indoors or the greenhouse they came from.
+Most all plants purchased from a garden center are greenhouse grown in consistent 60 to 75 degree temperatures.
+Your new seedlings and plants are delicate, they can quickly be harmed when put outside to face the elements.
+Wind, drastic changing temperatures, sun and rain, can cause your plants to be shocked, potentially stunting their growth or damaging their foliage.

 Hardening Off Plants Steps:

 Seedlings started indoors usually require a greater acclimation period to the outdoors as they are generally smaller and more immature than greenhouse grown plants.